Skip to main content

 Priyambada sighed.
 What was this childishness?

 Ishaan Dev was ready to leave the room.
-He had put on a nice robe, and jewellery, after four days of sickness and boredom and decided a stroll would do him good.
-He knew she wasn’t in the palace premises, so he could steal this very opportunity.
+He had put on a nice robe and jewellery, after four days of sickness and boredom and decided a stroll would do him good.
+He knew she wasn’t on the palace premises, so he could steal this very opportunity.
 He was intercepted at the threshold by a very stern-looking Priyambada.
-Urvi followed her a few steps behind with a wooden box and Devdoot came soon after.
-Ishaan Dev gave a dead cold glance at the man.
+Urvi followed her a few steps behind with a wooden box, and Devdoot came soon after.
+Ishaan Dev gave a dead, cold glance at the man.
 He looked away.

 “Don’t threaten him.
 Where do you think you are going?”
 She asked.